What Have I Done? (Invincible): Plot

 On the third day of their attack, Angstrom orders the remaining eight variants to gather above Mark's house for the second phase of his plan.
-Refusing to sustain further casualties, they attempt to betray him, but Angstrom strands them in a desolate dimension.
+Capevincible refuses, saying that Angstrom’s plan got most of them killed, and the variants unite against Angstrom, telling him they will torture and kill him if he doesn’t give them what they want.
+Angstrom strands them in a desolate dimension.
 Mark faces Angstrom, who briefly overpowers him with a multitude of drones before Mark subdues him.
 Oliver arrives to convince Mark to kill Angstrom, arguing that he is too dangerous to be kept alive.
-However, Angstrom flees, with Mark tearing his arm off in the process.
-The Technicians turn on Angstrom, demanding his obedience.
+However, Angstrom flees, with Mark accidentally tearing his arm off in the process.
+Angstrom orders the Technicians to fix his arm but they refuse, saying Angstrom has not honoured their deal and that he works for them now, threatening him with death if he refuses.

 In the aftermath of the war, Scott charges at Mark again out of his previous grief, but Mark and Oliver subdue his powers, and he is arrested again.
 As Scott is taken away, publicly declaring Mark is to blame for the destruction, Mark reflects on its heavy toll and how public trust in him has been shaken.
 As he assists in rescue and recovery efforts, an aged Viltrumite envoy named Conquest arrives and expresses disappointment in Mark's lack of progress in subjugating Earth for the Viltrum Empire.
 Devastated and enraged by the destruction directed at him, Mark charges at Conquest to vent his rage.